gumblex/ptproxy/README.md

 `-c|-s` is for overriding the `role` in the config file.

 The JSON config file is explained below or in the head of `ptproxy.py`.
 It MUST NOT contain the comment lines.
+The file must be in UTF-8 encoding.

 ```
 {